TurboGears/tg2/docs/main/Validation.rst

 The widgets system will take care of building a schema to handle the data conversions and you'll wind up with the ``int`` or ``datetime`` objects you specified when building the form.
-When paired with the `error handling`_ decorators, you can handle the common case of building a form, validating it, redisplaying the form if there are errors, and converting a valid form into the proper arguments in only a few lines of Python.
+When paired with the `validate` decorator, you can handle the common case of building a form, validating it, redisplaying the form if there are errors, and converting a valid form into the proper arguments in only a few lines of Python.

 You can also pass the form using a keyword augment: